EnerCities

 The project is funded by the Intelligent Energy program of the European Commission, and aims to improve the awareness of energy issues among young people.
 It will be rolled out by the project partners on schools in the UK, Netherlands, Slovenia, Greece, Germany and Spain.

-The Enercities project will be implemented in 50 European education institutions, and is available in six languages.
-An online community and group competitions on local and European levels will stimulate team work and strengthen the goal of energy awareness.
+The Enercities project has been implemented in over 120 European education institutions, and is available in six languages.
+Additional translations are currently being developed.
+There is an online community and several group competitions on local and European levels have been organized to roll out the game.
+EnerCities has over 75.000 players and is still being played daily.

 Consortium